ShoeRiderr/laravel-docker-dev-setup/README.md

 You can also copy your existing project inside the `src` folder.

-## How to run the project?

-To start the project run:

-`docker-compose up -d server`

-After that, you can visit [http://localhost:8000/](http://localhost:8000/) site

 ## Small differences

 Thanks to "utility containers" there are some command replacements.